CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

-However, the user may find themselves in a situation where each \*.obj file is supposed to represent a single cell, but due to some measurement error, the mesh given in the \*.obj file has multiple connected components - think of a scan of a neuron where there are missing segments in a dendrite.
-In this case CAJAL provides functionality to create a new mesh where all components will be joined together by new faces so that one can sensibly compute a geodesic distance between points in the mesh.
+However, the user may find themselves in a situation where each \*.obj file is supposed to represent a single cell, but due to some measurement error, the mesh given in the \*.obj file has multiple connected components - think of a scan of a neuron where there are missing segments.
+In this case *CAJAL* provides functionality to create a new mesh where all components will be joined together by new faces so that one can sensibly compute a geodesic distance between points in the mesh.
 (If the user wants to compute the Euclidean distance between points, such repairs are unnecessary, as Euclidean